 Red wines 1855 (Médoc and a Graves wine)

 On April 18, 1855, the brokerage association announced its lineup of the best wines.
-It was emphasized that the classification was by no means a snapshot, but understood to be "the result of more than one hundred years of development".
+It was emphasized that the classification was by no means a snapshot, but understood as "the result of more than one hundred years of development".
 The result was two lists, one with red wines and one with white wines.
 A total of 61 châteaux have been added to the red wine list (however, this number refers to the current status).
 It should be for all red wines Gironde However, only wines from Médoc and one from Graves were included.
 These were grouped from "Premiers Crus" to "Cinquièmes Crus" into five classes.
 A recurring question is whether there is a ranking or hierarchy within the five groups.
 In this respect, the brokers behaved very contradictory in the valuation phase.

 In a letter dated 16 September 1855 to the Chamber of Commerce, they noted that there was no superiority or qualitative ranking within a single stage: Wines of the same classification should be considered equal.
 But a month earlier they had claimed the opposite.
 Against the "equality" also speaks that in the original list, the wines were not sorted alphabetically or by municipalities.
 In addition, the Château Mouton-Rothschild explicitly the first place in the Deuxième Crus was assigned as a kind of "consolation".
-So the committee was probably very well within the groups, but did not want to admit that officially so as not to upset anyone and prevent protests.
+So the committee was probably very well within the groups, but they did not want to admit that officially so as not to upset anyone and prevent protests.

 It is worth noting that compared to z.
 B. the classification in Saint-Emilion Changes in the vineyards have no effect on the rank.
 The only requirement is that the areas must be within the appellation.
 What counts here is the reputation of the winery and not the quality of the location.
 The name of the winery is as it were as a constant quality feature and trademark.
 See the list or the order of the under Médoc where the châteaux are listed with the place numbers ex the original list.